poseidon-framework/poseidon-framework.github.io/repos.md

 3. Fill out the newly created [`POSEIDON.yml`](standard?id=the-poseidonyml-file-mandatory) file.
 4. Fill out the newly created [`.janno`](standard?id=the-xjanno-file-mandatory) file.
 More information about the many columns and how to fill them can be found in the extensive documentation [here](janno_details).
 You do not necessarily have to fill out all columns - we may consider incomplete submissions, as they can be completed later.
 5. Fill out the [`.bib`](standard?id=the-literaturebib-file-optional) file with the relevant sources.
 Some more information on how to do this can be found [here](janno_details?id=context-information).
+6. Add/update the file checksums in the `POSEIDON.yml` file with [`trident update`](trident?id=update-command)
-6. Check if your new Poseidon package passes the validation with `trident validate`.
+7. Check if your new Poseidon package passes the validation with `trident validate`.
 This is mandatory.

 Now your local package is complete and can be submitted to our repository.

-7. Fork and clone the Github repository where you would like to submit the package. ([data_ancient](https://github.com/poseidon-framework/data_ancient) or [data_modern](https://github.com/poseidon-framework/data_modern))
+8. Fork and clone the Github repository where you would like to submit the package. ([data_ancient](https://github.com/poseidon-framework/data_ancient) or [data_modern](https://github.com/poseidon-framework/data_modern))
-8. Copy your new package into your local clone, commit and push.
+9. Copy your new package into your local clone, commit and push.
 Make sure not to commit any private files or any large genotype data files.
 Our `.gitignore` settings should usually prevent this automatically.
-9. Submit a pull request to merge your updates with our repository.
+10. Submit a pull request to merge your updates with our repository.
 We will inspect your submission and contact you on Github about necessary changes - and finally how you can send us the prepared genotype data.

 ### Modifying the context data of a package in one of the public repositories (individual or group names in .fam, context information in .janno or .bib)